I Bet Most Manufacturers Can’t Really Track Uptime and Efficiency

-Let’s imagine for second that there are two guys, let’s call them Bert and Jerry.
+Let’s imagine for a second that there are two guys, let’s call them Bert and Jerry.
 Bert and Jerry run the same machines on the shop floor.
 They run the machines as they were trained and are equally equipped with the same skills and abilities to effectively do their job.

 Now, they are both asked to record things like resource performance, scrap rate, uptime, and downtime.
 They may be trained to do this according to set criteria, but both have a level of subjectivity to how this data is recorded.
 Perhaps neither record every single tiny smoke break as downtime; perhaps Bert has a different understanding of how things should be recorded than Jerry does.
 Maybe Jerry is a stickler for recording everything and records every single shortstop.
 Bert might think it’s only important to record extended stops.
 And, let’s assume that both (intentionally or not) are inclined to fudge the numbers or inaccurately record the data to better reflect their performance on the job.

 Those in the manufacturing world know that this scenario is very common.
 The problem is that this is the quality of the data that many manufacturers are relying on to determine the efficiency of their shop floor operations.
 Their projections and metrics are entirely based on subjective data in these areas.
 Data that does not reflect reality, and that over time will cause the recorded data and actual data to differ dramatically.